 It’s HAMMER TIME!:

-Wanna see something stupid?
 They don’t bother editing the gun correctly in the further shot even though it’d be easy as hell.
 They do something….I can’t even tell what they did.
 It looks like they added a bow saw to the end of the gun.
+Or like some vice thing that would crush Coby’s head?
 It’s certainly no hammer.
 I think that might be what they changed it to before they settled on a hammer gun, but I can’t tell what it actually is.

 It’s NOT hammer time!: